NILFS: Features

 NILFS creates a number of checkpoints every few seconds or per synchronous write basis (unless there is no change).
 Users can select significant versions among continuously created checkpoints, and can change them into snapshots which will be preserved until they are changed back to checkpoints.

 There is no limit on the number of snapshots until the volume gets full.
 Each snapshot is mountable as a read-only file system.
-It is mountable concurrently with a writable mount and other snapshots, and this feature is convenient to make consistent backups during use.
+It is mountable concurrently with a writable mount and other snapshots, and this feature is convenient for making consistent backups during use.

 Possible uses of NILFS include versioning, tamper detection, SOX compliance logging, data loss recovery.

-The current major version of NILFS is version 2, which is referred to as NILFS2.
-NILFS2 implements online garbage collection to reclaim disk space with keeping multiple snapshots.
+The current major version of NILFS is version 2, referred to as NILFS2.
+NILFS2 implements online garbage collection to reclaim disk space while keeping multiple snapshots.